notaryproject/notaryproject.dev/content/en/docs/tutorials/notation-config-file.md

 weight: 4
 ---

-To enable persisted configuration, simplifying the execution of the `notation` cli, the following configuration file will be available
+To enable persisted configuration, simplifying the execution of the `notation` CLI, the following configuration file will be available

-> Note: there will be a policy based configuration that will come at a later point.
+> Note: there will be a policy based configuration in Notation 0.12.0-Beta.1.

 ## Location

 The default location and configuration file is different in multiple OS environments as follows.
 You can Notation CLI or libraries to alternate locations through the `XDG_CONFIG_HOME` environment variable.

-> Note: You can find the details of Notation directory structure for system configuration in this [guide](directory-structure.md).
+> Note: You can find the details of Notation directory structure for system configuration in this [guide]({{< ref "/docs/tutorials/directory-structure" >}}).

 ### Linux